Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 If the virtual machine’s hardware fails, the EBS volume can simply be moved to another virtual machine and re-launched.
 In theory, you won’t lose any data.

-Another benefit, is that EBS volumes can easily be backed up and duplicated.
+Another benefit is that EBS volumes can easily be backed up and duplicated.
 So you can take easy backup snapshots of your volumes, create new volumes and launch new EC2 instances based on those duplicate volumes.
 - EBS backed instances can be stopped.
-You'll not lose the data on this instance if it is stopped.
+You won't lose the data on this instance if it is stopped.
 - By default, both root volumes will be deleted on termination.
-However, with EBS volumes, you can tell AWS to keep the root device volume.
+However, with EBS volumes, you can tell AWS to keep the device volume.

 # EFS: Elastic File System